wely/DevCamp/README.md

 ---
 ## Module 8 - Azure features and APIs ####
-We will provide a quick lap around the various apis, features and services available for developers.
+We will provide a quick lap around the various APIs, features and services available for developers.

 [View PowerPoint](Presentation/Module08-Azure Features.pptx?raw=true)